 And the range continued to grow.
 Game Boy titles sweetened the baseline subscription, meanwhile, the Expansion Pack added titles from Sega Genesis, Game Boy Advance, and Nintendo 64.
 Though the initial release of N64 titles faced criticism for performance issues, Nintendo has long since ironed these out.
 This leads us nicely to the subject of region exclusives - the following games were never released in the US before coming to NSO:

 And those are just the highlights.
-Beyond this, many classic games have been made available on NSO which have never had a release before.
+Beyond this, many classic games have been made available on NSO that have never had a release before.
 This includes:

 Value for money

 Mamma Mia!
-That’s a lot of games.
+That's a lot of games.
 To put things into perspective, buying just the NES games individually on the old Wii Virtual Console would have cost you around $445 ($5 per game).
 If you bought the full library on Virtual Console that would set you back an eye-watering $2,130.
-In other words, that’s the cost of paying for NSO for over 100 years.
-And if you were after rare gems like Crusader of Centy on the Genesis, brace yourself—it can fetch up to $450 for a physical copy alone!
+In other words, that's the cost of paying for NSO for over 100 years.
+And if you were after rare gems like Crusader of Centy on the Genesis, brace yourself-it can fetch up to $450 for a physical copy alone, whilst Chibi Robo! goes for around $200!

 With NSO, you're getting a ton of value in one affordable package.